 From sun-soaked beaches to beautiful natural parks and UNESCO heritage sites – and of course, pastel de natas – there’s something for all tastes in Lisbon.
-It’s made even better by the fact that Portugal has been added to the government’s list of travel corridors.
+It’s made even better by the fact that Portugal has made the UK government’s Green List, effectively becoming the go to destination for travel starved Brits.

-If you’re looking for a late summer getaway, here are the best things to do in the Lisbon region now – all sans crowds…
+That said, we think many vacationers will still be looking for a crowd-free escape.
+If you’re hoping for a long-overdue summer getaway, here are the most relaxing things to do in the Lisbon region right now…

 Get close to nature at the Arrábida Natural Park